SouchetJulie/TDD-Discovery/00-Setup/windaube.md

 In order to have a file configuration identical for everyone, we'll use a template.
 More specifically, the [Dotfiles](https://github.com/lewagon/dotfiles) template from Le Wagon.
 Thus, you will fork Le Wagon repository.

 <details>
   <summary>Forking?
-What's that, I'm not hungry.</summary>
+What is that, I'm not hungry.</summary>

-  Forking means that you will make a copy of an original repository.
-This copy will be stored in your wery own GitHub account and you will be able to modify it at will.
+  **Forking means that you will make a copy of an original repository.** This copy will be stored in your wery own GitHub account and you will be able to modify it at will.

-  In our case, forking Le Wagon's Dotfiles template means you'll have a new $GITHUB_USERNAME/dotfiles repo on your GitHub account, identical to the original Le Wagon one.
+  In our case, forking Le Wagon's Dotfiles template means you'll have a new `$GITHUB_USERNAME/dotfiles` repo on your GitHub account, identical to the original Le Wagon one.
 We'll use it to run some config.
 </details>